 Everyone deserves a second chance, and we often hear from people who have restructured their debts and now want to buy their own home.
 Is this realistic, and if yes, how soon is it possible?

 Will there be a chance for us to be able to get a mortgage?
-We do not have a down-payment but we want to give the builder a thousand dollars every month until the building is finished by 2016.
+We do not have a down-payment but we want to give the builder a thousand dollars every month until the building is finished in two years’ time.
 How are our chances?”

 I wrote back and said ” There will be another chance for you to qualify for a mortgage, but your husband’s proposal will have to be settled first.
 I don’t know what the terms of your own consolidation are – does not sound like a consumer proposal, but let’s assume that must be dealt with too.”

 You will see there does not seem to be enough money to pay off their debts AND save for a new home at the same time.
 It makes sense to pay off the debt relief programs as quick as they can, and once that is done, begin saving for a condo.
-At least in the meantime their monthly rent is not too bad at $1,200.
+At least in the meantime, their monthly rent is not too bad at $1,600.

 - Your proposal, bankruptcy, or debt settlement plan should already be completed

 - You should have a down-payment saved up – 20% is usually the minimum requirement – could be more or less depending on your unique circumstances